nochkin/thermostat-relay/doc/USAGE.md

 # Usage

 ## General introduction
-The Thermostat Relay Board (the Thermostat Board) bridges line voltage heating/cooling system and low voltage thermostats which can be used with 24 VAC systems.
+The Thermostat Relay Board (the Relay Board) is a bridge between line voltage heating/cooling system (normally operates at 120V or 240V AC) and a low voltage thermostat (operates at 24 VAC).
 Source repository: https://github.com/nochkin/thermostat-relay

 Compatible low voltage smart thermostats are, but not limited to:
 * Ecobee (all generations).
 * Google Nest (all generations).
-In case of using 3-stage fan, it's required for Nest Learning thermostat as it has additional connections for it.
+In case when 3-stage fan is being used, a Nest Learning thermostat must be used due to additional connections supporting it.
 * Other WiFi-based low voltage smart thermostats.

-Compatible line voltage cooling/heating systems are those which are controlled by line voltage which can be 120V AC or 240V AC.
+A thermostat must provide separate connections for heat and cool, and additional optional connections for fan.

-The fully populated board is capable of controlling Cooling, Heating and 3-stage Fan.
+A fully populated Relay Board is capable of controlling Cooling, Heating and 3-stage Fan.
 But the board can be built using some of the features depending on the requirements.

-## Board layout
+## Relay Board layout
-The Thermostat Board consists of two logical parts:
+The Relay Board consists of two logical parts:
 * Low voltage.
 This side takes control signals from the connected low voltage thermostat and sends control signals to correspondent relays.
 * High voltage.
 This side controls high voltage lines of the existing heating/cooling system or/and fan depending on the configuration.